YutaItoh/remote-container-templates/README.md

 # Remore container templates with VScode
 Templates for some docker configurations with vscode remote containers.

-Our typical use case is to launch a container running on a remote host while using vscode locally to esit the source code in the host machine.
+Our typical use case is to launch a container running on a remote host while using vscode locally to edit the source code in the host machine.
-The templates is configured to mount a remote local folder in the remote host machine.
+The templates are configured to mount a remote local folder in the remote host machine.

 <img src="./doc/overview.png" width="480">